 There are three types of trade and professional associations.
 The first consists of bodies that operate in services sectors such as air and sea transportation, insurance, banks, stock exchange, hotels, tourism, and real estate.
 Membership is limited to Arab companies in the above-mentioned sectors.
 There are also a number of associations in the services sectors whose membership is made up of Arab businessmen and investors from all Arab countries, for example the Union of Arab Investors, and the General Union of the Chambers of Commerce, Industry, and Agriculture of the Arab countries.
-These bodies are designed to strengthen bonds among their members and to protect their common tain industry such as the steel industry or the iron industry or one of the following industries: textiles, chemical fertilizers, engineering, food, cement, paper, leather and sugar.
+These bodies are designed to strengthen bonds among their members and to protect their common interests.